MoarTube/MoarTube-Client/README.md

  - Captcha functionality to limit abuse
  - Publicize your node on [MoarTube](http://www.moartube.com), or run your node privately

+## How to Get Started
+Download the MoarTube Client from the [releases](https://github.com/cconley717/MoarTube-Client/releases) page and run it, or follow and manual approach below.
+That's all!
+Default login credentials for your node is:

+**username**: admin

+**password**: admin

 ## Node.js Install Guide

 ### Ubuntu Linux